Turkey expects swift campaign against U.S.-backed Kurds in Syria

 YPG official Nouri Mahmoud said Turkish-backed forces had not taken any territory in Afrin.
 “Our forces have to this point repelled them and forced them to retreat,” he told Reuters.

-A Turkish official said Turkish troops and Free Syrian Army fighters had begun to advance on Afrin’s eastern flank, taking control of Barshah hill, northwest of the town of Azaz.
+A Turkish official said Turkish troops and allied Free Syrian Army fighters had begun to advance on Afrin’s eastern flank, taking control of a hill northwest of the town of Azaz.
+An FSA commander later told Reuters YPG forces had recaptured the summit of Barshah hill.

 A Reuters cameraman near Hassa, across the border from Afrin, saw Turkish shelling on Monday morning.
 Dogan news agency said Turkish howitzers opened fire at 1 a.m.
 (2200 GMT), and that YPG targets were also being hit by Turkish warplanes and multiple rocket launchers.